MrMikeduino/idipv4/README.md

 The idipv4 is a simple but handy security tool for identifying foreign destination IPv4 addresses found outside the US from a simple netstat output.
 Uses rdap or whois (your choice in code).
-Outputs to console and output file for redlisting.
+Outputs to console and output file for red/black listing.

 Author: M.Guman
 Baseline 20190102